 Contact Mark Whelan

-Mark is a partner in the Dispute Resolution team, recommended for Commercial Litigation in The Legal 500 UK.
+Mark is a partner and Head of Dispute Resolution.
+Mark is recommended for Commercial Litigation in The Legal 500.
 He specialises in substantial multi-jurisdictional disputes principally for clients in the financial services sector and also has particular expertise advising on complex insolvency matters.
-He regularly acts for a number of brokers, hedge funds and insolvency practitioners.
+He regularly acts for brokers, hedge funds and insolvency practitioners.

-- Represented leading City broker Marex Financial Limited in a substantial and complex Commercial Court claim against two BVI companies, Cosmorex Limited and Creative Finance Limited.
+- Instructed by Marex Financial Limited in a substantial and complex Commercial Court claim against two BVI companies, Cosmorex Limited and Creative Finance Limited.
 The case concerned our client’s forced closure of USD$850 million of cross currency pairs following the unprecedented volatility in Yen after the Japanese earthquake and tsunami in 2011.
-The case was successfully resolved in our client’s favour after a 9 day trial ( EWHC 2155 (Comm)).
+The case was successfully resolved in our client’s favour after a 9 day trial with judgment in excess of USD $5million EWHC 2155 (Comm).

-- Represented leading City broker Marex Financial Limited against a BVI liquidator in a case before the US Bankruptcy Court Southern District of New York.
+- Instructed by Marex Financial Limited against a BVI liquidator in a case before the US Bankruptcy Court Southern District of New York.
 This high profile claim concerned Chapter 15 recognition of foreign proceedings.
-In January 2016 the Judge dismissed the liquidator’s claim against our client and delivered a precedent ruling which is highly significant for the offshore financial community (2016, Case No 14-10358(REG)).
+In 2016 the Judge dismissed the liquidator’s claim against our client and delivered a precedent ruling which is significant for the offshore financial community (2016, Case No 14-10358(REG)).

-- Advised a City broker in 2015 in connection with US Department of Justice proceedings against Navinder Sarao (“the Hound of Hounslow”).
-Mr Sarao is accused of causing the “Flash Crash” on 6 May 2010 where USD$350 billion was wiped off the Dow Jones Industrial Average in the biggest intraday points fall in history.
+- Instructed by a City broker in 2015 in connection with US Department of Justice proceedings against Navinder Sarao (“the Hound of Hounslow”).
+Mr. Sarao was accused of causing the “Flash Crash” on 6 May 2010 where USD$350 billion was wiped off the Dow Jones Industrial Average in the biggest intraday points fall in history.

-- Represented the liquidator for an offshore hedge fund on a professional negligence claim arising from failed investments for damages in excess of USD$60 million ( EWHC 1801 (Comm)).
+- Instructed by the liquidator for an offshore hedge fund on a professional negligence claim arising from failed investments for damages in excess of USD$60 million ( EWHC 1801 (Comm)).

 - Solicitor & Partner, Thomas Cooper LLP – 2008 to September 2015